Code-Institute-Submissions/Milestone-Project-167/README.md

 - Media
     - The media used in this project is sourced from the artist's social media, published works and from online publications.

+Thanks to my mentor Spencer Barriball for feedback and guidance for this project, which lead me in good stead.